JuanLucasLaur/crowdfunder/README.md

 ## Installation

 The project is written using next.js.
 After cloning it or downloading it you should install the project's dependencies using `npm install` .
+An Infura API link and key are also necessary — these should be exported from the `src/ethereum/config/~dev.js` file.
 The project can then be started using `npm run dev`.

 ### Other dependencies